NeowayLabs/terraform-modules/azure/modules/linux-vm/README.md

 Description: Enables Azure Accelerated Networking using SR-IOV.
 Only certain VM instance sizes are supported.
 Defaults to false.
  - default: "false"

-#### nb_public_ip
+#### enable_public_ip
-Description: Number of public IPs to assign corresponding to one IP per vm.
-Set to 0 to not assign any public IP addresses.
+Description: Enables to create and associate an IP public for each instance created.
- - default: "0"
+ - default: "false"

 #### public_ip_address_allocation
 Description: Defines how an IP address is assigned.
 Options are static or dynamic.
  - default: "dynamic"

 #### public_ip_dns
 Description: Optional globally unique per datacenter region domain name label to apply to each public ip address. e.g. thisvar.varlocation.cloudapp.azure.com where you specify only thisvar here.
-This is an array of names which will pair up sequentially to the number of public ips defined in var.nb_public_ip.
+This is an array of names which will pair up sequentially to the number of public ips defined in var.nb_instances.
 One name or empty string is required for every public ip.
 If no public ip is desired, then set this to an array with a single empty string.
  - default: [ "" ]

 #### private_ip_address_allocation